intel/vscode-oneapi-devcloud-connector/README.md

 that ssh.exe and nc.exe are present in the /cygwin64/bin folder.

-* Create a Intel® DevCloud account and setup your SSH config file and ssh.exe Cygwin client [for use with the VSCode Remote-SSH extension.](https://devcloud.intel.com/oneapi/documentation/connect-with-vscode)
+* Create a Intel® DevCloud account and setup your SSH config file and ssh.exe Cygwin client [for use with the VS Code Remote-SSH extension.](https://devcloud.intel.com/oneapi/documentation/connect-with-vscode)

 ### Linux SSH Setup (Direct Internet access)

-* Install VSCode 1.58.1 or later and install the [Remote-SSH extension.](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
+* Install VS Code 1.58.1 or later and install the [Remote-SSH extension.](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)

 * Create a Intel® DevCloud account and [setup your SSH config file.](https://devcloud.intel.com/oneapi/documentation/connect-with-vscode)